nmbr73/Kernfusion/Fusion/Fuses/nmbr73/SDF_Font_Example.md

 - [SDF_Font_Example.comp](../../Comp/nmbr73/SDF_Font_Example.comp) <br />*... needs the repository to be checked out as described in the [README](../../README.md)*
 - Uses [shader_fontgen/shadertoy.png](../../../Data/Font/shader_fontgen/shadertoy.png) as its input texture

 With Otavio Good's [shader_fontgen](https://github.com/otaviogood/shader_fontgen) one can create a SDF (signed distance function) based font texture.
-For a good introduction into SDF Fonts based on the technique proposed by [Chris Green of Valve at SIGGRAPH 2007](https://steamcdn-a.akamaihd.net/apps/valve/2007/SIGGRAPH2007_AlphaTestedMagnification.pdf) see [SDFont](https://github.com/ShoYamanishi/SDFont), a *Signed Distance Font Generator and Runtime Utility* by [Shoichiro Yamanishi](https://github.com/ShoYamanishi)
+For a good introduction into SDF Fonts based on the technique proposed by [Chris Green of Valve at SIGGRAPH 2007](https://steamcdn-a.akamaihd.net/apps/valve/2007/SIGGRAPH2007_AlphaTestedMagnification.pdf) see [SDFont](https://github.com/ShoYamanishi/SDFont), a *Signed Distance Font Generator and Runtime Utility* by [Shoichiro Yamanishi](https://github.com/ShoYamanishi).
+See [About SDF fonts](https://docs.unity3d.com/Packages/com.unity.textmeshpro@3.2/manual/FontAssetsSDF.html) in the Unity manual to quickly get the idea.

 ![comp](SDF_Font_Example_comp.png)